Artlist-creator/XPS-9570-OpenSuse-Installation-Guide/README.md

 * Type `grub2-mkconfig -o /boot/grub2/grub.cfg` to update your bootloader

  And now we have fuctional opensuse on Xps 9570.
 If you find some issues please let me know.
-This is the first time I have installed on my xps 9570 after I messed up with ubuntu.
+This is the first time I have installed on my xps 9570 after I messed up with my last distro_Ubuntu.